-- Scope 3.11: For now, the plausibility check of the completeness of the number of sold machines is a comparison between the Annual Revenue change year-over-year and the number of Sold Machines change year-over-year. - Scope 3.11: For the plausibility check of the completeness of the purchased goods is a comparison between the Annual spend ("Material expense") available in the annual report and the purchased spend data available in SAP.
+- Scope 3.11: The plausibility check of the completeness of the number of sold machines is a comparison between the Annual Revenue change year-over-year and the number of Sold Machines change year-over-year.
+Another check is done with the financial value related to sold machines. - Scope 3.1: The plausibility check of the completeness of the purchased goods is a comparison between the Annual spend ("Material expense") available in the annual report and the purchased spend data available in SAP.
+Another check is done on the total purchase weight.